Clean Stone vs Stone with Fines

 Regional Name Variations

 The names for these materials vary by region, which adds confusion.
 Clean ¾" stone may be called “#57 stone” in the Mid-Atlantic, “drain rock” on the West Coast, or “washed gravel” in the Midwest.
 Stone with fines goes by “crusher run” in the Southeast, “DGA” (dense-graded aggregate) in the Northeast, “QP” (quarry process) in some regions, and “#411” in others.
-The material is the same regardless of name.
-When ordering, specify whether you need clean or with-fines and describe the application — any reputable supplier will steer you to the right product.
+If you need the local-name cheat sheet in one place, jump to What Are #57, #411, DGA, QP, and Crusher Run?.

 Advertisement